How to Relieve Dog Itching After Grooming Home Remedies

 • Add a cup of ground oatmeal to the bath and stir until melted.

-• Let your dog absorb in for 10 – 15 minutes.
+• Let your dog drink it for 10 – 15 minutes.

 • Flush simply and pat dry with a cotton towel.

-The oatmeal bath is mild for all skin types and is, there-fore, the best remedy for dogs with itchy skin after grooming.
+The oatmeal bath is mild for all skin types and is, therefore, the best remedy for dogs with itchy skin after grooming.

 2. Aloe Vera Gel